Edge effect on the current-temperature characteristic of thermionic cathodes: Results

-In contrast, the edge current represented by the brown curve in Fig.\ \ref{fig:Miram_Partial}, continues to grow with the temperature throughout the whole studied temperature range.
-This is in accordance with the well known effect that in the space-charge-limit the current density from the edge of a finite emitter is significantly larger than from the interior \cite{Umstattd01,Gunnarsson21}.
-At low temperatures the whole emitter operates in the temperature-limited regime, and thus the magnitudes of partial currents are roughly proportional to the fractions of the area they originate from.
-This changes with increasing temperature, due to the space-charge effects, which are much greater in the central section than in the edge area, Figs.\ \ref{fig:C_Map}(b) and\ \ref{fig:C_Map}(c).
-For example, at $T=3000$ K the edge current exceeds $40\%$ of the total current although the area of the frame region makes only $21\%$ of the whole emitting area.
+In contrast, the edge current represented by the brown curve in Fig.\ \ref{fig:Miram_Partial} continues to grow with the temperature throughout the whole temperature range studied.
+This is in accordance with the well-known effect that in the space-charge limit the current density from the edge of a finite emitter is significantly larger than that from the interior \cite{Umstattd01,Gunnarsson21}.
+At low temperatures the whole emitter operates in the temperature-limited regime, and thus the magnitudes of partial currents are roughly proportional to the fractions of the area from which they originate.
+This changes with increasing temperature, due to the space-charge effects, which are much greater in the central section than in the edge area [Figs.\ \ref{fig:C_Map}(b) and\ \ref{fig:C_Map}(c)].
+For example, at $T=3000$ K the edge current exceeds $40\%$ of the total current although the area of the frame region constitutes only $21\%$ of the whole emitting area.